Prathi14/fake_news_detection/README.md

 For any queries or contributions, feel free to reach out:

-Email: pnbisaleri@gmail.com
+Email: prathibhaspattu@gmail.com

-GitHub: PNBisaleri
+GitHub: Prathi14

-Made with ❤️ by Pavithra N Bisaleri
+Made with ❤️ by Prathibha S